 Pinson is a tiny town located in the state of Tennessee.
 With a population of 464 people and just one neighborhood, Pinson is the 340th largest community in Tennessee.

-When you are in Pinson, you'll notice that it is more blue-collar than most other communities in America.
-59.61% of Pinson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Pinson is a blue-collar town, with 59.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pinson is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Pinson who work in office and administrative support (14.78%), sales jobs (10.84%), and maintenance occupations (6.40%).

-Pinson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Pinson does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Pinson is quite a bit lower than the national average among all cities of 21.84%: just 10.70% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Pinson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.70% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Pinson in 2022 was $41,238, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,952 for a family of four.
 However, Pinson contains both very wealthy and poor people as well.